francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 ###Usage
 TO DO: Add an example

-#Altering a map
-All the higher order functions in clojure accept and return a seq.
-It is common to transform the resulting seq into a hash map.
-These are a few functions that do this for you automatically.

-##map-vals
-This is like the `map` operator, but it applies `f` to every value of the hash map instead of the entry.
-It returns a hash map.

-##map-keys
-This is like the `map` operator, but it applies `f` to every key of the hash map instead of the entry.
-It returns a hash map.

-##filter-map
-This behaves just like `filter`.  `pred` is applied to each entry of the hash-map, and the resulting collection is transformed into a hash map.

-##remove-map
-This behaves just like `remove`.  `pred` is applied to each entry of the hash-map, and the resulting collection is transformed into a hash map.

 #Joining a list of hashes
 There are many times when you need to perform a type of join on a list of data, but it cannot